FGasper/zmodemjs/README.md

 * Teach Session how to do and to handle pre-CRC checks.

-* Possible: command-line tool, if there’s demand for it, e.g., in environments where lrzsz can’t run.
+* Possible: command-line `rz`, if there’s demand for it, e.g., in environments where `lrzsz` can’t run.
+(NB: The distribution includes a bare-bones, proof-of-concept `sz` replacement.)

 # KNOWN ISSUERS